Alejogb1/job-board/blog-data/it-seems-that-scikit-learn-has-not-been-built-correctly-error.md

 **Problem 3: Weird Binary Issues**

-Okay this one is a bit more rare but I have run into it before Sometimes when scikit-learn gets compiled for your particular machine something can go wrong with the C/C++ extensions that scikit-learn relies on This is like getting your car engine back with a couple of parts that have the wrong shape and it simply will not work
+ this one is a bit more rare but I have run into it before Sometimes when scikit-learn gets compiled for your particular machine something can go wrong with the C/C++ extensions that scikit-learn relies on This is like getting your car engine back with a couple of parts that have the wrong shape and it simply will not work

 **How to fix it**